cjsimon/MovieCodingProject/specs/2 - Functional/3 - Implementation Notes.md

 ###### `ondelete='CASCADE'`

 It could be argued as preemptive to outright delete, in this case, all, of a user's data after they close their account, but for the purposes of this demo, that's what would occur; a user's movie data is deleted once their user is removed from the system database.

+## Deployment

+It might make sense to explore including a single `volume`-in of the source code for each cluster, rather than having each container carry a `COPY`of it.